klazapp/Unity-Mathematics-Extension/README.md

 ## Usage

-Certainly!
-Here's an enhanced "Usage" section for your README, including sample code snippets that demonstrate how to utilize the functions in the `mathExtension` class from your mathematics package.

----

-## Usage

 Include the package in your script by adding `using com.Klazapp.Utility;`.
 Below are examples of how to use the extended math functions provided by the `mathExtension` class.

 ### Angle Between Vectors